benoitlahoz/vue-diod/packages/vue-diod/docs/examples/pinia/pinia-simple.md

 the root of our application by calling `app.use(VueDiod, { injectables })`).

 ::: warning ROADMAP
-In order to not have to pass containe as prop from parent to children components, we're working on providing the same functionality as Vue does,
+In order to not have to pass container as prop from parent to children components, we're working on providing the same functionality as Vue does,
 namely: the capability to traverse a component's tree upward to get the first container that exposes a given 'key'.
 But, with Pinia usage we can stay with